Hotels in Tampa, Florida

 Which hotels in Tampa, Florida are good for team or group travel?

 Several hotels in Tampa, Florida accommodate team and group travel.
-Hyatt House Tampa Downtown (0.32 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hyatt Place Tampa Downtown (0.34 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Embassy Suites by Hilton Tampa Downtown Convention Center (0.44 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Hyatt House Tampa Downtown (0.32 mi, from $172/night), Hyatt Place Tampa Downtown (0.34 mi, from $188/night), and Embassy Suites by Hilton Tampa Downtown Convention Center (0.44 mi, from $203/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels in Tampa, Florida?

-Yes — several extended-stay hotels are available in Tampa, Florida.
-Hyatt House Tampa Downtown (0.32 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Tampa Downtown (0.8 mi) offers a full kitchen and on-site laundry.
-Home2 Suites by Hilton Tampa Downtown Channel District (1.13 mi) offers a full kitchen and on-site laundry.
+Yes — Hyatt House Tampa Downtown (0.32 mi, from $172/night), Residence Inn by Marriott Tampa Downtown (0.8 mi, from $192/night), and Home2 Suites by Hilton Tampa Downtown Channel District (1.13 mi, from $167/night) are all extended-stay properties in Tampa, Florida, with full kitchens and on-site laundry.

 Which hotels in Tampa, Florida are great for a weekend getaway?